arsherris/nitrate-and-preterm-birth/README.md

  For comments, questions, concerns regarding code: Allison Sherris, asherris@stanford.edu

 ## Project summary
- Estimate tap water during pregnancy for California sibling births, 2000-2011, and define associations between nitrate in drinking water and risk of preterm birth using a within-mother design and conditional logistic regression.
+This study estimated exposure to nitrate in tap water during pregnancy for a large cohort of California births from 2000-2011.
+The primary analysis uses a within-mother design to evaluate associations with nitrate in drinking water and odds of spontaneous preterm preterm.
 Code is customizable to other contaminants and outcomes of interest.

 ## Data sources
 **Nitrate monitoring records for public water systems**: State Water Resources Control Board, EDT Library and Water Quality Analyses Data and Download Page. <https://www.waterboards.ca.gov/drinking_water/certlic/drinkingwater/EDTlibrary.html> Downloaded November 22, 2019.